syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 #### Groupbutton in simplified mode layout

-In simplified mode, the groupbutton will be rendered as a dropdown button.
-The dropdown button icon will be based on the icon of the selected button.
-If none of the buttons are selected, the dropdown button icon will default to the icon of the first button.
+In simplified mode, the groupbutton will be rendered as a dropdownbutton.
+The dropdownbutton icon will be updated based on the button item selected.
+The initial button icon will be the set, if none of the buttons are selected.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}